-Illinois law requires that whoever has custody or control of any child between seven and seventeen years of age (unless the child has already graduated from high school) shall assure that the child attends school in the district in which he or she resides, during the entire time school is in session.
-Illinois law also requires that whoever has custody or control of a child who is enrolled in the school, regardless of the child's age, shall assure that the child attends school during the entire time school is in session.
+Illinois law requires that whoever has custody or control of any child between six (by Sept.
+1) and seventeen years of age (unless the child has already graduated from high school) shall ensure that the child attends school in the district in which he or she resides, during the entire time school is in session.
+Illinois law also requires that whoever has custody or control of a child who is enrolled in the school, regardless of the child's age, shall ensure that the child attends school during the entire time school is in session.

-Any student under the age of 18 who is determined to be a chronic or habitual truant may have his/her drivers' license cancelled or prohibited from issuance.
+Any student under the age of 18 who is determined to be a chronic or habitual truant may have his/her driver's license canceled or prohibited from issuance.
 Quarterly notice to the Regional Superintendent and Secretary of State of chronic truants is required by every local school district.
 (Public Act: 94:0916, effective July 1, 2007)